SATIR

 Salience-Based Missingness

-SatIR introduces salience to resolve ambiguity from incomplete records — using LLMs to assess whether missing data is clinically significant enough to affect eligibility, with explicit auditable judgments.
+SATIR introduces salience to resolve ambiguity from incomplete records — using LLMs to assess whether missing data is clinically significant enough to affect eligibility, with explicit auditable judgments.

 Scalable Database Retrieval